GabeStah/gremlin-chaos-monkey/simian-army/index.md

     - Simian Army Strategies: 'List and examine each of the dozen or so toggleable `strategies` defined [here](https://github.com/Netflix/SimianArmy/wiki/The-Chaos-Monkey-Army).'
 ---

-The **Simian Army** is a suite of failure-inducing tools designed to shore up the limitations of the Simian Army's very first soldier on the battlefield, the [Chaos Monkey][/origin-netflix].
-Like Chaos Monkey, the Simian Army was developed by Netflix and [announced in 2011](https://medium.com/netflix-techblog/the-netflix-simian-army-16e57fbab116), though it wasn't [open-sourced](https://github.com/Netflix/SimianArmy) for a few more months.
+The **Simian Army** is a suite of failure-inducing tools designed to add more capabilities beyond [Chaos Monkey][/origin-netflix].
 While Chaos Monkey solely handles termination of random instances, Netflix engineers needed additional tools able to induce *other* types of failure.
-While many of the Simian Army tools have fallen out of favor in recent years, each of the members served a specific purpose aimed at bolstering a system's failure resilience.
+Some of the Simian Army tools have fallen out of favor in recent years, but each of the members serves a specific purpose aimed at bolstering a system's failure resilience.

 In this chapter we'll jump into [each member][#simian-members] of the Simian Army and examine how these tools helped shaped modern Chaos Engineering best practices.
 We'll also explore each of the Simian [Chaos Strategies][#simian-chaos-strategies] used to define which Chaos Experiments the system should undergo.
 Lastly, we'll plunge into a short [tutorial][#simian-use] walking through the basics of installing and using the Simian Army toolset.